Learn how to build larger-than-average Laravel applications and maintain them for years to come.

 - The state pattern to model complex, state-specific, flows

-- Writing robust code by using the types and static analysis
+- Writing robust code by using types and static analysis

-We're nothing with theory if we can't apply it in practice.
-This course highly focuses on combining the two: in each episode we'll do live coding, and build a project from the ground up:
+We're nothing with only theory if we can't apply it in practice.
+This course focuses highly on combining the two: in each episode we'll do live coding, and build a project from the ground up: